liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 ## Liferay MVC Command Classes

 In a larger application, your `-Portlet` class can become monstrous and unwieldy if it holds all of the controller logic.
-Earlier versions of Liferay allowed you to use the `ActionCommand`.

-Now, Liferay provides MVC command classes to break up your controller functionality.
+Liferay provides MVC command classes to break up your controller functionality.

 -  **`MVCActionCommand`:** Use `-ActionCommand` classes to hold each of your portlet actions, which are invoked by action URLs.